eniac/Beaver/README.md

 Please follow the command below **in order** to obtain the snapshot frequency without or with parallelism, when `|G|=2` (requiring 6 xl170 nodes), remember to replace `leoyu` and `.ssh/leoyu` with your CloudLab username and SSH private key path:

-1. Run config subcommand without parallelism (<1min): `python3 beaver.py -u leoyu -k ~/.ssh/leoyu rate -s 2 -o config`.
+1. Run config phase without parallelism (<1min): `python3 beaver.py -u leoyu -k ~/.ssh/leoyu rate -s 2 -o config`.

 2. Copy all printed switch commands starting with the line with enable (inclusive) to the CloudLab switch console.
 Remember to hit `ENTER` to ensure the appearance of the `DellEMC>` prompt before and after copying the commands per guidance above.